 You Can Now Do Sightseeing Day Trips To Antarctica From Hobart

 - Parents Only

 Is Antarctica on your bucket list?
 If so this news will be ice-cool!
-For those of us who are not scientists, adventurers or insanely rich, you can now book a (relatively cheap) Qantas round-trip flight over the stunning Antarctic region - and all you need to do is make your way to Hobart.
+For those of us who are not scientists, adventurers or insanely rich, you can now book a (relatively cheap) Qantas round-trip flight over the stunning Antarctic region - you don't even need a passport.
 This is a world first for Aussies.
 In the past, to do a trip over Antarctica you had to go all the way to Buenos Aires to hop on a flight.

 These day trips allow guests access to the droppingly beautiful Antarctic region.
 See endless mountain ranges, mesmerizing ice formations and some of the most unique scenery in the world.

 So, How Much?